SajidZakaria/ST3-CP-Environment/README.md

   As they are variables, you can change them as you want to eg. You might want to change the paths.
 The default MaxOutputSize 1MB prints about 10^6 characters, so when you are participating in contests like FB HackerCup or Google CodeJam, you might want to increase this limit.

-## Installation procedure (Brief for now):
+## Installation procedure:
   1. Install GCC/G++ compiler and set Variable Path (Or Clang or any other, change the Script accordingly)
-  2. Enabling Powershell Scripting in Windows
+  2. Enabling PowerShell Scripting in Windows
         * Open PowerShell as Administrator.
 Enter the following command, wait a bit, and confirm whatever that comes.
         ```
         Set-ExecutionPolicy RemoteSigned